Onesso/RESTFUL-and-sockets/README.md

 NOTE: To enable our front-end to make authentifaction request, we are going to use cors (Cross-Origin Resource Sharing).
       This telss the server that a specific client will be making request and to allow it to make the request.

+# Test route
+we are creating a test endpoint which has two routes namnely shouldbeloggedin and shouldbeadmin

+## shouldbeloggedin(controller)
+first we should get the token and verify the token

+to verify the token we require; the token, the user credential we used to create the token(payload) Now we'll either return if the token is valid or not